Ludvig Petersen: Career

 Petersen was originally trained as a carpenter between 1865 and 1868.
 He attended the Royal Danish Academy of Fine Arts in Copenhagen, where he graduated with a degree in architecture.
 Between 1872 and 1880, he was a teacher at the technical school in Copenhagen.
 He later moved to Vejle, where he worked both as a teacher and principal in the Vejle Technical School between 1880 and 1888.
 From 1888 to 1918, Petersen lived and worked in Aarhus as a teacher at the city's technical school.

 From 1877 to 1880, he worked as the conductor at the renovation of Aarhus Cathedral under Vilhelm Theodor Walther.
 In 1880, Petersen opened his own architects' practice.

 Among Petersen's best known works are a number of schools in Aarhus; Technical School on Ingerslevs Plads and the elementary schools in Finsensgade, N.J.
 Fjords Gade, Paradisgade, Ny Munkegade and Læssøesgade.
 His works architecturally shift between different Historicist styles.
 The tower on St. Nicolai Church and Missionshuset in Vejle have a Neo-Gothic appearance with red brick and pointy-arched windows.
 The tower has stepped buttresses in the corners and a wide cornice-frieze while Missionshuset has frieze and windows framed by yellow brick.
-The Neo-Gothic style is a common element in many of Ludvig Petersen's school buildings while Vejle Theater in an example of Baroque Revival architecture.
+The Neo-Gothic style is a common element in many of Ludvig Petersen's school buildings while Vejle Theater is an example of Baroque Revival architecture.